Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

-and the derivative of the self weight $F^c$ with respect to $\varphi $ has the same structure as for $F$ given in \eqref{Fdiff}.
+and the derivative of the self-weight $F^c$ with respect to $\varphi $ has the same structure as for $F$ given in \eqref{Fdiff}.
 Positive definite parts of the second derivative of the reduced cost functional, which induces an inner product, are employed in the numerics.
 Hence, we list the formulae here, again omitting $F^c$ due to the same structure as $F$.
-To compute the second order derivatives, the linearized state equations for (MS) for $\zeta\in\HON\cap\LinfN$
+To compute the second order derivatives, the linearized state equations for \eqref{eq:WeakFormLinElast} for a $\zeta\in\HON\cap\LinfN$

-and the corresponding linearized state equation for $(AMS)$ \eqref{eq:WeakFormAMCS} have to be solved providing $w_\zeta= S'(\varphi)[\zeta]$ and $w^c_\zeta(h)= (S^c(h))'(\varphi)[\zeta]$ (and with them, the linearized adjoint states $\hat p =w_\zeta$, $\hat p^c(h)= \beta_1\omega(h) w^c_\zeta(h)$, $\hat p^c_k= \delta \beta_1\omega(k\delta) w^c_\zeta(k\delta)$.)
+and the corresponding linearized state equation for \eqref{eq:WeakFormAMCS} have to be solved providing \\ $w_\zeta= S'(\varphi)[\zeta]$ and $w^c_\zeta(h)= (S^c(h))'(\varphi)[\zeta]$ (and with them, the linearized adjoint states $\hat p =w_\zeta$, $\hat p^c(h)= \beta_1\omega(h) w^c_\zeta(h)$, $\hat p^c_k= \delta \beta_1\omega(k\delta) w^c_\zeta(k\delta)$.)
 Existence and a priori estimates are given in Theorem 6.9 in \cite{DissRupprecht}, while in Theorem 6.44 the following representations of the second derivatives for $\zeta,\eta\in\HON\cap\LinfN$ are rigorously shown: